Molcas/OpenMolcas/doc/source/users.guide/programs/extf.rst

 ..............

 This example shows an excited state CASSCF MD simulation of a methaniminium cation using the Tully Surface Hop algorithm.
-In the simulation, the carbon and the nitrogen are pulled apart with a constant force of 1.5 Hartree/Bohr.
+In the simulation, the carbon and the nitrogen are pulled apart with a constant force of 1.5 nN (nanonewton).
 Within the :program:`Extf` module the keyword :kword:`LINEAR` is used.
 Note that :program:`Extf` needs to be called after the execution of :program:`ALASKA`, inside the loop.
 The options are:
 (1) the atom number corresponding to the C atom
 (2) the atom number corresponding to the N atom